Aquafina-water-bottle/jp-mining-note/docs/docs/setupyomichan.md

 separation of bilingual and monolingual dictionary definitions, custom stylization, etc.
 This note type makes heavy use of these custom templates.

-To make the new markers usable, do the following:
+To make the new helpers usable, do the following:

 ![type:video](assets/setupyomichan/import_yomichan_templates.mp4)